What is Sous Vide? A Beginner’s Guide.

 Okay, now: what is sous vide cooking?
 Sous vide is a cooking method in which you put your food in a food safe bag and remove the air or a jar then place it in a water bath that holds at a specific temperature for an extended period of time.
 So, a consistent cooking heat, usually for slightly longer than you’d “normally” cook your food.
 Got it?
 Food in bag/jar, bag/jar in water bath, leave it there for a while.

-To sous vide, all you have to do is fill a container with water and place an immersion circulator in the water.
+To sous vide, all you have to do is fill a container (this can simply be a stockpot) with water and place an immersion circulator in the water.
 Like you would set the temperature on a hot tub, you do the same on the immersion circulator.

 Once you press “Start”, the immersion circulator will move the water through the heat coils inside the machine, then back into the water bath.
 It will bring all of the water up to and then keep it at your desired precise temperature.